mitsuru793/node-to-plain-object/README.md

 #### `filterProperty: (regex: RegExp) => Middleware`

-If key matched regex, remove key and value from returned plain object.
+If property matches regex, remove property and value of it from returned plain object.

 #### `expandProperty: (regex: RegExp) => Middleware`